In this article

 What is invoice factoring?

 Invoice factoring is a means for a company to borrow money based on the value of their outstanding invoices from customers.
 This means that the cash flow from unpaid invoices can be used to meet the company's ongoing expenses and fund its growth without incurring debt.
-Businesses usually arrange invoice factoring in advance of cash flow concerns, so that the company has funds available when needed.
+Businesses usually arrange invoice factoring before cash flow concerns so the company has funds available when needed.

 How does the invoice factoring process usually work?

 In most cases, invoice factoring firms make two payments.
 The first is created instantly upon the sale of the invoice, and the second is created upon the client's payment of the invoice.
-From a financial management perspective, invoice factoring will also have an impact on some of your key accounting processes.
+From a financial management perspective, invoice factoring will also impact some of your key accounting processes.

 What are the different types of invoice factoring?

-• Recourse factoring: Here, the seller bears the final responsibility for invoice payment; the factoring company purchases the invoice with the knowledge that it will be paid.
+• Recourse factoring: Here, the seller is responsible for invoice payment; the factoring company purchases the invoice knowing it will be paid.
 If a buyer fails to pay within a certain term, the factoring company has the authority to seek full payment of the invoice amount plus the factoring service charge from the seller.

 • Non-recourse factoring: Alternatively, this type of factoring means that the seller is not ultimately liable for the payment of the invoices factored.
-These agreements are usually more expensive and may have additional payment terms, such as reduced credit limits or eligibility for only a portion of the ledger, due to their risk.
+Due to their risk, these agreements are usually more expensive and may have additional payment terms, such as reduced credit limits or eligibility for only a portion of the ledger.

 What are the pros & cons of invoice factoring?